fazalmajid/3D/README.md

   to avoid unseemly seams.
   ![Vortex dome in box](images/vortexbox.jpg)

+* `vortexlid.{scad,stl}` matching lid for the vortex dome box

+  Same settings as the box.

 * `zeiss_ep.stl` eyepiece cover for the Zeiss Victory Pocket 8x25 binoculars.

   Use PETG at the 0.10mm Detail setting.